-An unusual exhibition exploring beauty rituals of women during the Edo period (1603-1868) highlights practices and traditions that sometimes still echo in Japanese society today.
-Organised in four sections, the Maison de la culture du Japon in Paris brings together about 150 prints and 60 artefacts to display the art of make-up and hairdressing that was not only for special celebrations, but also mirrors the changing beauty ideals held by society during the Edo period.
+An unusual exhibition exploring beauty secrets in Japanese prints and the beauty rituals of women during the Edo period (1603-1868) highlights practices and traditions that sometimes still echo in Japanese society today.
+Organised in four sections, the exhibition in Paris explores beauty secrets in Japanese prints in over 150 prints and 60 artefacts to display the art of make-up and hairdressing that was not only for special celebrations, but also mirrors the changing beauty ideals held by society during the Edo period.

 Bijin-ga: prints of Japanese Beauties

 The prints in the exhibition depict beautiful women (bijin-ga) with make-up and hairstyles of great diversity, including prints of women at dressing tables or busy with their toilette which often feature make-up utensils and other objects; they bear witness to the social importance of make-up in Edo Japan.
 Numerous physical brushes, compacts, mirrors, combs and decorative hairpins used in the Edo period are also on display in the exhibition alongside intricately shaped miniature wigs.

 The sophisticated art of hairdressing reached its peak during the Edo period and the elaborate styles changed so rapidly that there were eventually hundreds of different ways for women to dress their hair, which, in turn, brought an enthusiasm for hair ornaments.
 Like makeup, hairstyles were indicators of age, social class, marital status, or even profession.
 In the hierarchical class-conscious society of the Edo era, women could not freely choose their make-up or hairstyle.
 However, one of the greatest opportunities for adornment and individual taste could be seen in the choices made for a wedding ceremony.

 History of Make-up Shown through Beauty Secrets in Japanese Prints